pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 The iterative DPLL then takes advantage of this backtracking unit propagator "in the obvious way".
-We actually don't need the affirmitive-negative rule, since backtracking handles things quite well.
+We actually don't need the affirmative-negative rule, since backtracking handles things quite well.

 We have two helper functions, first when we get a **"Conflict"** or an unsatisfiable result, we can `backtrack` the trail until we last took a